federgraph/RiggVar-RG38/doc/Minmal-App-RG03.md

 - Of course you should create tests as you go.
 - If something is wrong, you will likely see it immediately while watching the graph.

-Please notify me in case of success, if you have reproduced the minimal app on another platform, because I may be of help, if I like it.
+Please notify me in case of success.